The 2026 WordWave Lake Tahoe One-Act Play competition is now open! Contest closes January 19 at 5pm (PST)

 WordWave is an annual celebration of the power of words.
 The underlying principle of WordWave is that stories, when shared with others, change lives.
 They entertain, educate, preserve traditions, and help us to connect with each other in profound ways.
 WordWave provides a venue for locals and visitors to experience these shared stories on stage.

-We are thrilled to announce our 2025 Winning Play Writers!
-Congratulations!
+Congratulations to our 2025 Winning Play Writers!

 Richard Fouts